MATH5965 is a Honours and Postgraduate Coursework Mathematics course. See the course overview below.

-If you are currently enrolled in MATH5965, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5965, you can log into UNSW Moodle for this course.

 The course provides an overview of the most important classes of financial contracts that are traded either on exchanges or over-the-counter between financial institutions and their clients.
 In particular, we discuss options of European and American style, futures contracts and forward contracts.